 Unless your business is incorporated, you are required to pay self-employment tax on your wages.
 Self-employment tax is made up of Social Security and Medicare taxes, just like FICA tax.

 The self-employment tax rate is equal to the total FICA tax amount.
 Self-employment tax is 15.3% of your wages.
 Social Security tax is 12.4% and 2.9% goes to Medicare tax.
-As with FICA, the Social Security wage base limit is $127,200.
-After you exceed this amount, only the 2.9% Medicare tax is applied.
+As with FICA, the Social Security wage base limit is $132,900 for 2019 and $128,400 for 2018.
+After you exceed the wage base limit, only the 2.9% Medicare tax is applied.

 There is an additional Medicare tax of 0.9% for self-employment wages above $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately).